mesmo-dev/mesmo/docs/contributing.md

     - `LICENSE`
 5. After pushing a new commit / release, create a tag and publish a new release on Github: <https://github.com/mesmo-dev/mesmo/releases>
 6. After publishing a new release, edit the latest Zenodo entry: <https://doi.org/10.5281/zenodo.3562875>
-    - Set title to "MESMO - Flexible Distribution Grid Demonstrator".
+    - Set title to "MESMO - Multi-Energy System Modeling and Optimization".
     - Set correct author names.
     - Set license needs to "MIT License".